THE FRONT-LINE WORKSHOP

 UNIFORM SEXUAL TRAUMA FIRST AID AND INTERVENTION COURSE

-The Front-Line Workshop is currently the only proven, survivor-borne training solution that is MITE (Military Individual Training & Education) coded and now officially approved/endorsed by the Chief Professional Conduct and Culture (CPCC) organization and the Canadian Armed Forces.
+The Front-Line Workshop is the only survivor created, Veteran-owned proven training course approved/endorsed by the Chief Professional Conduct and Culture (CPCC) of the Canadian Armed Forces.
 SPCG has partnered with known experts in the area of sexual assault advocacy and support Association of Alberta Sexual Assault Services to create the best possible, cutting edge tools and techniques in survivor support and culture change using best practises.

 Survivor Perspectives Consulting Group offers a unique program featuring the survivor perspective in a professionally curated, day-long workshop designed to engage the audience to help foster change from the senior levels of leadership right to new recruits fresh off basic training.
 Together we can help create a better environment in which to get the job done.